felixleopoldo/benchpress/docs/source/dev_guide.rst

 Credits
 ########

-We would like to thank all the developers and researchers that have made their software available open-source.
+We would like to thank all the developers and researchers who made their software available open-source.

 Contributing
 #################

 To add more algorithms, datasets or other functionalities fork the repository https://github.com/felixleopoldo/benchpress.
-For problems, bug reporting, or questions please raise an issue or start a discussion there.
+For new feature ideas, problems, bug reporting, or questions please raise an issue or start a discussion there.
+If you prefer, you can also send an email to felix leopoldo rios at gmail dot com.

 Citing
 ########